dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 [!code-csharp[](http-requests/samples/Pages/BasicUsage.cshtml.cs?name=snippet1&highlight=7-10,18)]

-Using `IHttpClientFactory` in this fashion is a great way to begin refactoring an existing app.
+Using `IHttpClientFactory` in this fashion is a great way to refactor an existing app.
 It has no impact on the way `HttpClient` is used.
-In places where `HttpClient` instances are currently created, replace those with a call to `CreateClient`.
+In places where `HttpClient` instances are currently created, replace those occurrences with a call to `CreateClient`.

 ## Named clients